![]() |

 tf::syclFlow provides two template methods, tf::syclFlow::for_each and tf::syclFlow::for_each_index, for creating tasks to perform parallel iterations over a range of items.

-size.
+Index-based parallel-for performs parallel iterations over a range [first, last) with the given step size.
 These indices must be integral type.
 The task created by tf::syclFlow::for_each_index(I first, I last, I step, C&& callable) represents a kernel of parallel execution for the following loop:

-is independent of each other and is assigned one kernel thread to run the callable.
-The following example creates a kernel that assigns each element of gpu_data
+Each iteration i is independent of each other and is assigned one kernel thread to run the callable.
+The following example creates a kernel that assigns each element of gpu_data to 1 over the range [0, 100) with step size 1.

-.
+Iterator-based parallel-for performs parallel iterations over a range specified by two STL-styled iterators, first and last.
 The task created by tf::syclFlow::for_each(I first, I last, C&& callable) represents a parallel execution of the following loop:

-, are typically two raw pointers to the first element and the next to the last element in the range in GPU memory space.
-The following example creates a for_each
+The two iterators, first and last, are typically two raw pointers to the first element and the next to the last element in the range in GPU memory space.
+The following example creates a for_each kernel that assigns each element in gpu_data to 1 over the range [gpu_data, gpu_data + 1000).

 Each iteration is independent of each other and is assigned one kernel thread to run the callable.